BenedictWilkins/disentangling-reafference/README.md

 ### Technical appendix

 The technical appendix refered to in the paper is avaliable to <a id="raw-url" href="https://raw.githubusercontent.com/BenedictWilkins/disentangling-reafference/main/technical-appendix.pdf">download</a>.
+We recommend taking a look as it gives some additional intuative examples, experiments and further details.

 ### Reproducability instructions